-After our first round of field trials, various teacher trainers have told us about the ways that their EVALUATE Virtual Exchanges have had an impact on their students and on their institutions.
+After our two rounds of Virtual Exchanges, various teacher trainers and their students have told us about the ways that their EVALUATE Virtual Exchanges have had an impact on their students and on their institutions.
 These success stories will be reported on here.

-The first of our EVALUATE ‘success stories’ comes from students from Malmö University in Sweden who talk about how their experience in an EVALUATE project influenced how they used #VirtualExchange in their own teaching.
+This EVALUATE ‘success story’ comes from students from Malmö University in Sweden who talk about how their experience in an EVALUATE project influenced how they used #VirtualExchange in their own teaching.

 “The German students have decided that they want to visit the Israeli students and Kibbutzim college in Israel and together with their professor – Gotz Schwab – they are planning a visit to the college in May 2018.